Elon Musk salute controversy: Others

 Many users on X, the social media platform which Musk owns, criticized the gesture, saying it resembled a Nazi salute.
 Some of Musk's supporters on Twitter said that it was a Roman salute.
-In response to Musk's gestures, many major subreddits on Reddit instituted new rules banning links to or screenshots of X posts.
+In response to Musk's gestures, many major subreddits on Reddit instituted new rules banning links to X or screenshots of X posts.
 Sam Kuffel, a meteorologist at CBS 58 in Milwaukee, was fired after she criticized the gesture in two Instagram posts.
 Musk's estranged daughter Vivian Wilson spoke out about Musk's gesture, stating: "I'm just gonna say let's call a spade a fucking spade" on Instagram's Threads platform on January 21.
 Elon Musk's father, Errol, defended Musk, calling the accusations against Elon "absolute nonsense" and "rubbish".

 Musk's reaction to criticism

 Elon Musk responded to criticism of his alleged salute on January 21 on his X account, including calling all news outlets criticizing him biased.
 He wrote that "The legacy media is pure propaganda", that "they need better dirty tricks", and that "the 'everyone is Hitler' attack is sooo tired".

-After it was written on Musk's Wikipedia page that his gestures had been "compared to a Nazi salute", Musk reiterated his previous criticism against the website, calling for its "defunding".
+After it was written on the Wikipedia entry on Musk that his gestures had been "compared to a Nazi salute", he reiterated his previous criticism against the website, calling for its "defunding".
 Wikipedia founder Jimmy Wales challenged him to find an inaccuracy in its description of events, saying: "That isn't MSM propaganda.
 That's fact.
 Every element of it."

 On January 23, three days after the incident, Musk made a series of Nazi-themed puns on social media as a reaction to the controversy, which the Anti-Defamation League (after previously defending his behavior) called "offensive" and "inappropriate".
 The U.S. newspaper The Hill said he used the puns "to taunt those who accused him of making a fascist salute".

-In a discussion with Joe Rogan on a podcast published on February 28, Musk reiterated: "I'm not a Nazi", also saying: "What is actually bad about Nazis — it wasn't their fashion or their mannerisms, it was the war and genocide."
+In a discussion with Joe Rogan on a podcast, published on February 28, Musk reiterated: "I'm not a Nazi", also saying: "What is actually bad about Nazis — it wasn't their fashion or their mannerisms, it was the war and genocide."